IPHAB Task Team on the Early Detection, Warning and Forecasting or Harmful Algal Events

 Terms of Reference:

-• Invite the scientific community and stakeholders to contribute by identifying early warning research topics, promoting strategies for engagement, and communicating scientific information to policy makers, managers and other end-users,
+• Invite the scientific community and stakeholders, e.g. from the desalination industry, to contribute by identifying early warning research topics, assessment of capabilities, seeking for transformative solutions, promoting strategies for engagement, and communicating scientific information to policy makers, managers and other end-users,

-Urges that the relevant Member State agencies support the implementation of EWS for HABs, through funding the system development and implementation, in order to reduce the economic, social and risk of human health impacts associated with seafood sustainability,
+Urges that the relevant Member State agencies support the implementation of EWS for HABs, through funding the system development and implementation, in order to reduce the economic, social and risk of human health impacts associated with sustainable production of safe seafood;

 Invites IAEA and WHO to support the activities of the Task Team,